-Further analysis found participants that had been diagnosed with a mental health condition were significantly less likely than those not diagnosed to say they had been able to do things meaningful for them - at 56% vs. 77% net agree.
+Further analysis found participants that had been diagnosed with a mental health condition were significantly less likely than those not diagnosed to do things meaningful for them- at 56% vs. 77% net agree.
 Those who identified as First Nations Australians were also significantly less likely to agree (48%) than non-First Nations Australians respondents (71%).